Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

 For this exceptional project, Roman Polanski was joined by some other creative legends in their own right: Germany’s foremost lyricist, author and librettist Michael Kunze wrote the book and world renowned rock composer and producer Jim Steinman, who created one of the best-selling albums in the history of recorded music with Bat out of Hell, agreed to write the music.

 A truly spectacular success which brought the show back to Vienna in September 2009: after traveling the world for twelve years, the vampires finally made a triumphant return to their birthplace.
-From 2009–2011, fearless vampire hunter Professor Abronsius and his not-quite-so-fearless sidekick Alfred set out once more to much acclaim to hunt down the formidable Count von Krolock live on stage at Vienna’s fabulous Ronacher Theater.
+From 2009 – 2011 and again in 2017 for its 20th anniversary, fearless vampire hunter Professor Abronsius and his not-quite-so-fearless sidekick Alfred set out once more to much acclaim to hunt down the formidable Count von Krolock live on stage at Vienna’s fabulous Ronacher Theater.

 Director was Cornelius Baltus, who had already supervised the show six times and was Polanski’s assistant in 1997.
 Sets and costumes are by Kentaur (painter, musician, set designer for operas and THE PRODUCERS, JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT, etc).
 Dennis Callahan (Broadway Choreographer, ELISABETH, MOZART!) reworked the dance sequences to Steinman’s pounding rhythms and rocking refrains.

 "The show, directed by Polanski, is the sort of elaborate spectacle that is familiar to theatergoers on Broadway and in the West End of London."

 "The bloodsucking will continue for a long time to come."